Frederick Baldwin Adams: Career

 His first job after Yale was as a claim agent for the Mohawk Division of the New York Central Railroad.
-In 1902 he became secretary to Robert C. Pruyn, and the following year became secretary of the Union Trust Company of Albany.
-It was only a few years later when Robert Pruyn would hire Charles Edward Adams as his secretary, Frederick's brother, a graduate of St. Paul's and a member of Skull and Bones.
+In 1902, he became secretary to Robert C. Pruyn, and the following year became secretary of the Union Trust Company of Albany.
+It was only a few years later that Robert Pruyn would hire Charles Edward Adams as his secretary, Frederick's brother, a graduate of St. Paul's and a member of Skull and Bones.
 Adams moved to New York City in 1905 to become a partner in the firm of Potter, Choate and Prentice.

 During his lifetime he served as Chairman of the West Indies Sugar Corp.
 He was also connected with the Atlantic Coast Line Railroad; the Louisville & Nashville Railroad; the Clinchfield Railroad; and the Chicago, Indianapolis & Louisville Railroad.
 Adams also branched out into other areas, becoming involved with the Union Trust Company of Albany; the Wright Aeronautical Company; the Air Reduction Company; Potter, Choate & Prentice; and Schroder, Rockefeller & Co.

 Adams was Chairman of the Board of the Air Reduction Company.
 It was engaged in the manufacture and sale of oxygen, acetylene, and other gasses and oxy-acetylene cutting and welding equipment.
 It was the leading company of its field and had links to Lee, Higginson & Co., the Chase Manhattan Bank, and the Guaranty Trust Co.
 In 1930, the company made over $5 million in profits.

 Adams was an elected member of the American Academy of Arts and Sciences and the American Philosophical Society.
 He was involved with the Boys Club of New York, the National Foundation for Infantile Paralysis, the Fifth Avenue Hospital, and served on the planning committee of the Roosevelt National Memorial.
 He was a member of the Knickerbocker Club of New York.